tommie/v8go/README.md

 ```

 ### Setting memory limits

-It's possible to set a heap limit to set a hard limit on Javascript memory usage.
+V8 supports setting a hard limit on Javascript memory usage.
+To do so, add a call to `WithResourceConstraints` to the `NewIsolate` invocation.
 If the limit is hit, this results in a call to `TerminateExecution` as shown above.

 ```go